On Play

 Stephen Wu

-When I was about 8, my māma, not unlike many first-generation Asian-American mothers, wanted me to learn an instrument: the piano.
-Despite my teacher being deeply kind and patient, I'd often hide during lesson time and refuse to practice, upset at my mom for forcing piano upon me.
+When I was about 8, my māma, not unlike many first-generation Asian-American mothers, wanted me to learn the piano.
+Instead of dutifully practicing for my kind & patient piano teacher, I'd instead hide during lesson time and refuse to practice, upset at my mom for forcing piano upon me.
 As I got older, I'd behave a little bit more, but I only ever completed a year or so of lessons.
-The lessons were mostly rigid and typical of classical musical education: Play this piece.
+The lessons were rigid and typical of classical musical education: Play this piece.
 Once you've mostly mastered that piece, play this next piece.
 Learn this technique.
 Do these scales and warm-ups.
 Repeat.

-Years later, as I started my freshman year of high school, I started improvising on the dusty, untuned piano we had at home by sitting down and playing whatever came to mind.
-I kept that habit and still improvise to this day, occasionally trying a few pieces written by others and sometimes trying to integrate them into my playing.
-And while I'm certainly not going to impress a musically trained ear and I rarely venture much outside of one or two genres and keys, improvisation has become the single most important expressive and meditative outlet in my life.
+Years later, as a freshman year of high school, I started improvising on the dusty, untuned piano we had at home, sitting down and playing whatever came to mind, meshing some lackluster knowledge of chord progressions with basic melodies.
+I still improvise to this day, occasionally trying a few pieces written by others and sometimes trying to integrate them into my playing.
+And while I'm certainly not going to impress a musically trained ear, improvisation has become the single most important expressive and meditative outlet in my life.
 It's a place to create something out of thoughts, emotions, stories, objects, to compress and decompress.

-Sometimes, while improvising, I’ll imagine stories like a tortoise and a hare, or dancers in synchrony, or opposing forces in an epic battle.
-Other times, I’m just exploring some note patterns that sound interesting.
-Regardless, the possibilities (and the fun) never ends.
+Sometimes, while playing, I’ll imagine stories like a tortoise and a hare, or dancers in synchrony, or opposing forces in an epic battle.
+Other times, I’m exploring some note patterns that sound interesting.

 I wonder if the practice and lessons I was learning from consisted of less structure and more play, piano would have clicked when I was younger.